-If you are a resident of Massachusetts experiencing a financial hardship and searching for debt relief options to help you reduce or resolve debts, be aware that personal bankruptcy is not the only available option.
-It's a fact of life that many individuals and families find themselves overwhelmed and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
-The good news is, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
-These debt relief options typically include debt consolidation, debt management through credit counseling, or even debt settlement or debt negotiation.
+Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
+Like so many others across the country, many residents of Massachusetts find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
+Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
+These debt relief options typically include debt consolidation, debt management via credit counseling, debt settlement, or even bankruptcy.

 The good news is, when consumers stop racking up new credit card charges and begin to pay down debts month after month on a set schedule, and at lower interest rates, the process of debt resolution and paying off the principal amount of debt becomes predictable – and even exciting for consumers who are used to spiraling debt being a sad fact of life!
 Debt management plans can be very effective and save a substantial amount of money if followed faithfully.
 Although they do not make debts magically go away, they are an honorable way for consumers to get out of debt on a predictable path and live up to their financial obligations as promised.

 If you are considering debt consolidation or a debt management plan coordinated with the help of a credit or debt relief counselor, take a moment to find out how debt plans may be able to help you resolve debts faster.
 Get your free debt relief evaluation and savings estimate.

 What Is Debt Resolution and How Does It Work?